resiprocate/resiprocate/README_RPM-based-Linux.txt

 Running the unit tests
 ----------------------

-The autotools "make check" target is used.
+The CMake "make test" target is used.

-  make check
+  make test

 Running the binaries or unit tests in the GDB debugger
 ------------------------------------------------------

-To use the debugger, we need help from libtool to match the binary and libraries in our source tree.  gdb will not work if you try to run it directly.
 Here is an example:

-  libtool --mode=execute gdb --args \
+  gdb --args \
       apps/reConServer/reConServer \
       apps/reConServer/reConServer.config